jacebrowning/minilog/docs/api.md

+# Logging

-This package is a drop-in replacement for `logging.Logger` objects.
+The package intends to be a drop-in replacement for `logging.Logger` objects.

 It supports standard the logging API: